-Construction and operation of the CS Container Terminal was analyzed under the 2008 EIS/EIR.
+Construction and operation of the CS Container Terminal was analyzed in the 2008 EIS/EIR.
 Construction was largely completed by 2013 and operations are ongoing.
-If the modifications to the operational mitigation measures proposed for the Revised Project are not approved by the Board of Harbor Commissioners, the CS Container Terminal could continue to operate under the terms previously approved for the project studied in the 2008 EIS/EIR.
+If the modifications to the operational mitigation measures proposed for the Revised Project are not approved by the Board of Harbor Commissioners, the terms previously approved for the CS Container Terminal for the project studied in the 2008 EIS/EIR would remain in place.